 (Image is courtesy of bbc.com/bitesize/guides)

 The period of time is measured in seconds and the frequency is measured in Hertz.
 After the time period of a wave has been determined by students the next move onto the equation of the wave speed which is the following:

 wave speed = frequency x wavelength

-After analyzing the aforementioned part of the properties of waves section, pupils measure the speed of sound in the air and in the water.
-Scientists have discovered that the air is made up of many tiny particles and when sound is created they vibrate and collide with each other causing the vibrations to pass between air particles.
-Using a simple equation, such as the following, the speed of sound can be gauged:
+After understanding frequency, students will then measure the speed of sound in the way and in the way.
+Scientists have learned that the air is made up of tiny particles.
+During sounds, these particles vibrate and collide with each other.
+Students will use the following equation to determine the speed of sound.

 Transverse and Longitudinal Waves

 Students will next learn about transverse and longitudinal waves.
 These waves are parallel to the direction they travel.
 Some examples of longitudinal waves include sound, ultrasound and seismic-P waves.
 These waves show areas of compression, regions of high pressure due to the particles being close together, and rarefaction, low pressure because particles are spread farther apart.
 An example of transverse waves is the water ripples you'll see on the surface or vibrations from a guitar string.

 These are transverse waves and they transfer energy as radiation to an absorber and can travel through a vacuum at 300 million metres per second (m/s).

 The electromagnetic spectrum shows in which ways waves have a variety of uses in different areas.
 Here are some of the most common uses per section of the spectrum:

 - Radio waves: used for communication such as in television and radio,